Hadronic structure on the light-front IV: Heavy and light Baryons: Preliminaries

 For zero orbital motion $l=0$, the WKB radial energy levels can be found to be \bea E_{n0}(m)=\bigg(\frac{3\pi}{2\sqrt{2}}\bigg)^{\frac 23}\bigg(n+\frac 12\bigg)^{\frac 23}\tilde\sigma_T^{\frac 23} \equiv \frac{\tilde{E}_{0n}}{m^{\frac 13}}\nonumber\\ \eea Once combined with the extra terms in (\ref{PMU}), we can carry the minimization in $m$, and set its value at the minimum.
 The ensuing WKB radial mass spectrum of the star baryon $M_{n0}$ in the rest frame, Reggeizes for large $n$ $linearly$

-\bea n\approx \frac{\alpha^\prime}{2\sqrt{3}} M_{n0}^2 \eea We recall that the meson slope of the Regge trajectory $n=\alpha' M^2$ has $\alpha^\prime=1/2\pi\sigma_T$.
-So, in the same units our ``star-shaped" baryons have a slope smaller by $2\sqrt{3}\approx 3.46$, compared to mesons.
+\bea \alpha^\prime M_{n0}^2\approx 2\sqrt{3}\, n \eea with $\alpha^\prime=1/2\pi\sigma_T$.
+We recall that the meson Regge trajectory is $\alpha' M^2=1$.
+So, in the same units our ``star-shaped" baryons have a slope $2\sqrt{3}\approx 3.46$, compared to the mesons.
 It is close but not equal to the number $3$, naively corresponding to the number of strings.
 This WKB radial Regge trajectory calculated in the rest frame, has similar but not identical slope to that derived from the light front (see (\ref{M2NN}) below).

 For large orbital excitations $l$, the motion is classical, and an estimate can be obtained by noting that for the confining potential the virial theorem gives